ryan258/contextapp/README.md

 - Note how the Parent consumer wraps the child.
 - What's nice is that the two context work independently of one another. :)
 - But this is where REACT HOOKS come into play and save us from having to use all this consumer stuff.

+For Lessons 9 - go to the [Hooks Repo](https://github.com/ryan258/hooksapp) to continue following along.